splunk/splunk-operator/docs/AppFramework.md

 * `storageType` describes the type of remote storage.
 Currently `s3` is the only supported type
 * `provider` describes the remote storage provider.
 Currently `aws` & `minio` are the supported providers
 * `endpoint` helps configure the URI/URL of the remote storage endpoint that hosts the apps
 * `secretRef` refers to the K8s secret object containing the static remote storage access key.
-This paramerter is not required if using role based credentials.
+This paramerter is not required if using IAM role based credentials.
 * `path` describes the path (including the bucket) of one or more app sources on the remote store

 ### appSources